This is a contribution by Nathan Agin.

 Bottom line: you can create an amazing video that WORKS with nothing more than your laptop or a smartphone.

 It is the MESSAGE you are sharing: the solution to your visitor’s problem.
 It is not all about how shiny the presentation looks.
+(Even if you do have a gorgeous popup or opt-in box!)

 So we’re not going to focus on the gear to use for your video, but rather: the HOW of creating a powerful video opt-in that engages, captivates, and converts!